chricro/notes/index.md

 ## Statistical learning

 *Statistical learning* involves a collection of techniques designed to analyze and interpret complex datasets.
 This emerging field within statistics integrates closely with advancements in computer science, especially machine learning.
 It includes a variety of methods like lasso and sparse regression, classification and regression trees, as well as boosting and support vector machines.
-The surge in "Big Data" challenges has significantly heightened the relevance of statistical learning across various scientific fields, in addition to financial sectors.
+The surge in *Big Data* challenges has significantly heightened the relevance of statistical learning across various scientific fields, in addition to financial sectors.

-Here is a combination of different elements I learned from Machine Learning courses at Télécom SudParis (2020-2022) and Imperial College London (2022-2023):
+Here is a synthesis of various elements I learned from Machine Learning courses at Télécom SudParis (2020-2022) and Imperial College London (2022-2023).
+I aim to keep explanations concise, so this is not an exhaustive list.

 - [Supervised learning](machine_learning/supervised_learning/): Generative approache (LDA/GDA, Naive Bayes) vs discriminant approach (logistic regression).
 - [Unsupervised learning](machine_learning/unsupervised_learning/): Dimension reduction (PCA, Kernel PCA).
 Unsupervised clustering (K-means, K-medoids).
 Latent data (EM algorithm).